 It is easy to see why equity crowdfunding has become so popular with both businesses and investors:

-Raise significant capital.
 Until recently, the funding ceiling for businesses raising money via equity crowdfunding was set at $1.07 million in a 12-month period.
 However, in 2021, the Securities and Exchange Commission (SEC) raised the limit to $5 million.
 This increase opens the doors to companies at different stages of their development.
+For companies looking to raise even more, Reg A+ allows raises up to $75 million, and Reg D 506(c) has no upper limit.

 Equity crowdfunding is made possible with Regulation Crowdfunding (Regulation CF) of the Jumpstart Our Business Startup Act (JOBS Act), which came into effect in 2016.